Quick Answer

 If you're 55 or older, you can contribute an additional $1,000 catch-up amount.

-Americans forfeit an estimated $4.5 billion in FSA funds every single year.
+According to the Employee Benefit Research Institute (EBRI), Americans forfeit an estimated $4.5 billion in FSA funds every single year.

-FSA rollover rules
+What are the FSA rollover rules for 2026?

 Your employer chooses one of three options — you don't get to pick: